NaosFabrik/NaosFabrik.github.io/index.md

 ---

 ## Hi, I'm Nao 👋
-I'm a software engineer with creative and multi-lingual backgrounds who especially passionate in Human Computer Interaction and Natural Language Processing fields.
+I'm a software engineer with creative and multi-lingual backgrounds who is especially passionate about Human-Computer Interaction and Natural Language Processing fields.

-- 🦊 Working as a full-time Software Engineer and Researcher at a R&D division
+- 🦊 Working as a full-time Software Engineer and Researcher at an R&D division
 - 🚀 Learning NLP and Business for Master's Degree
-- 🎨 Design & Tech Integrator for problem solving
+- 🎨 Design & Tech Integrator for problem-solving
 - 🌱 Photography(6years+), Contents Creation(2years+), and Tandem Language Learning(1years+)

 Fun Fact: Transition of My Future Dreams